 - Abrasive Blasters

-Certain types of slags (coal, copper) used in abrasive blasting operations may contain trace amounts of beryllium (<0.1 % by weight), as may the surfaces being blasted.
-Due to the high dust levels generated during abrasive blasting operations, workers involved in these activities may be exposed to dangerous levels of beryllium.
+Certain types of abrasive materials used in abrasive blasting operations may contain trace amounts of beryllium (<0.1% by weight), as may the surfaces being blasted.
+Due to the high dust conditions inherent in abrasive blasting operations, workers involved in these activities may be exposed to beryllium above its action level, in some cases.

 Where is beryllium used?